routegy/routegy-docs/README.md

 ### Theme Development

-If you're working on theme modifications, it's easiest to just use [yarn link](https://classic.yarnpkg.com/en/docs/cli/link/) so you can modifications on refresh.
+If you're working on theme modifications, it's easiest to just use [yarn link](https://classic.yarnpkg.com/en/docs/cli/link/) so you can view modifications on refresh.

 ```sh
 $ cd routegy-vuepress-theme